UWCS/stardust/content/news/archive/2223/2023-05-15-you-deserve-a-byte-of-a-break-this-week-newsletter-t3w4.md

 **🕔 Mon 15 May 10am - 2pm  📍 [DCS Atrium](https://campus.warwick.ac.uk/?cmsid=14)**
 🥛🥛🥛

-Milk is d̶e̶f̶i̶n̶i̶t̶e̶l̶y̶ proven to help you do better in your exams, so it is *necessary* to grab a cup!
+Milk is ~~definitely~~ proven to help you do better in your exams, so it is *necessary* to grab a cup!
 ***

 ## **[🍝 Weekly Pub Meal W4 🍝s](https://uwcs.co.uk/events/pub-meal-22t3w4/)**